MeriBalasanyan/CarParking/README.md

 Project name: CarParking

 5Ws
 Who?
-Everyone who drives a car
-Why?
+Drivers who often use shopping mall's parking lot Why?
 Check the availability of parking lot
 When?
 In the end of the semester
 What?
 Application